 My thoughts on some of the six excellent questions Elizabeth Rosenthal, author of “An American Sickness,” suggests you should ask at every doctor’s appointment to make sure your medical bills are what you expect.
 Question #1.
 How much will this cost?
 Your provider’s office staff will know the fee a procedure, or series of procedures are billed […]

 Reasons Why New Yorkers Switch Their Medigap Policies: You’re paying for benefits you don’t need.
 You need more benefits than you needed before.
 Your current Medigap policy has the right benefits, but you want to change your insurance company.
-Your current Medigap policy has the right benefits, but you want to find a policy that’s less […]
+Your current Medigap policy has the right benefits, but you want to find a policy that’s […]

 …. it’s great to hear results.